 Have you ever spent a cold night in your sleeping bag wondering why you are cold when you’re sleeping in a bag that is properly rated for the temperature outside?

 A lot of backpackers and campers have this problem and blame their sleeping bag for it, when it could be caused by a number of other, easily correctable, factors.
 It’s quite possible that replacing your sleeping bag will still not solve the problem.
 I can speak from experience!

-You need to understand that your sleeping bag in just one component in an integrated sleep system.
+You need to understand that your sleeping bag is just one component in an integrated sleep system.
 At a minimum your sleep system includes a shelter, a sleeping bag, and a sleeping pad.
 It probably also includes long underwear to help keep the inside of your bag clean and a fuzzy hat or balaclava to keep body heat from escaping through your head.
 Depending on the weather and the type of shelter you use, your sleep system might also include extra insulation, a second sleeping pad, a vapor barrier bag, a down or synthetic vest, wool socks, insulating booties, chemical heat packs or even a well-sealed bottle of hot water.
-In a pinch, you can use every single ounce of your gear and components from your surrounding environment to extend the range of your sleep system.
+In a pinch, you can use every single ounce of your gear and components from your surrounding environment to extend the temperature range of your sleep system.

 Here is an example from my own experience to illustrate what I mean:

 I decided to do a 25 mile section of The Long Trail in early November.
 Temperatures were expected to drop down to the thirties.
 I drove up in the evening, hiked in from the road a ways, pitched camp, cooked dinner, and went to bed at sunset (5pm).
 Elevation was about 1,000 ft.
 Winds were relatively calm.